 Attempts at Reform: By the mid-19th century, it was obvious that the Empire must implement major reforms in order to survive.
 In a decades-long effort called the Tanzimât taxes, devising a new military recruitment system, and changing the legal system.
-At the peak of these efforts, the Empire adopted a new constitution in 1876 that created a representative parliament and guaranteed religious freedom.
-It quickly became apparent that the sultan's support for the reforms was superficial: within a year he had dissolved the parliament and withdrawn the constitution.
+At the peak of these efforts, the Empire adopted a new Constitution in 1876 that created a representative parliament and guaranteed religious freedom.
+It quickly became apparent that the sultan's support for the reforms was superficial: within a year he had dissolved the parliament and withdrawn the Constitution.

-("reorganization"), reformers aimed to modernize Empire along the of other lines European powers.
-They pursued this goal by affirming the equality of all subjects Ottoman before the law. abolishing certain
+("reorganization"). reformers aimed to modernize Empire along the lines of other European powers.
+They pursued this goal by affirming the equality of all Ottoman subjects before the law. abolishing certain